Jack12816/greppy/docs/guide/12_binaries.md

 **Synopsis:** greppy --generate model

-With the help of the ``model`` operation you can generate all necessary files for a complete database backend equipment.
+With the help of the ``model`` operation, you can generate all necessary files for a complete database backend equipment.
 A model, it's migration and a fixture for it will be generated.
 The generated files will be placed at the right paths of the application structure, so you can easily test the results.